AdriandeLima/adriandelima.github.io/content/posts/2025-08-29-moon-river/index.md

 Moon River composed by Henry Mancini with lyrics by Johnny Mercer, here arranged by Denny Wang and performed by Adrian de Lima and Toby Baker.

-We performed this piece to celebrate graduating from the University of Birmingham, featuring the university's iconic clock tower Old Joe playing the role of the moon.
+We performed this piece to celebrate graduating from the University of Birmingham.
+Given the difficulty of filming at night, it features the university's iconic clock tower Old Joe playing the role of the moon.

-I hope you enjoy!

 ## Socials